Top 16 Frequently Asked Questions

 7. Do you have Holy Communion?
 Yes, we celebrate two sacraments, Baptism and Holy Communion.
 Baptism occurs upon request, and Holy Communion is celebrated on the first Sunday of each month.
 In addition to our weekly worship, we also have special worship services on many of the Holy Days throughout the year – Ash Wednesday, Maundy Thursday, Good Friday, and Christmas Eve.
 We also participate with other churches in town for Ecumenical events – Lenten Lunches (Tuesdays during Lent), Easter sunrise, Thanksgiving Eve, and a Christmas Walk (third Sunday in December).

 8. What about tithing or pledging?
 We rely on pledging from our members in order to operate our building and provide a staff including a full-time pastor (who is available for any one in town, member or non-member).
 We also have fundraisers throughout the year to help support our budget.
 In the Bible, tithing is emphasized as giving 10% of one’s earnings.
 Pledging is voluntary way of making a commitment to fulfill that tithe, and it is an important commitment one makes to see that our church continue to be available as a bright light in our community.
 Our church not only provides worship, Holy Communion, weddings, baptisms, funerals, Christian Education and Holy Day services; we also support Boy Scouts, Cub Scouts, Daisies, Al Anon, and other community groups; we host a community-wide Vacation Bible School each summer in July; and we provide a variety of local and global outreach and assistance to people in need.
 None of this would be possible without the faithful generosity of our people, who are responding with love to God’s faithful generosity which blesses us all.
 Both members and non-members are encouraged to make a pledge.
-We have online giving (see the right-side of this page) or you may bring or mail your donation to our church.
+We have online giving (see the button on the homepage) or you may bring or mail your donation to our church.